Ava Mae Collard: Parents jailed for causing baby girl's death

 A mum and dad who caused the death of their five-month-old baby girl have been jailed.

+Ava Mae Collard was subjected to traumatic injuries over a prolonged period, said the Crown Prosecution Service (CPS).

-Ava Mae Collard suffered broken bones and severe trauma to the side of her head, a trial at Stafford Crown Court heard.
+Her parents' trial at Stafford Crown Court heard she suffered broken bones and severe trauma to her head.

-She was found at her home in Stone, Staffordshire, in February 2020 and died in hospital a few days later.

 Rebecca Grocott, 27, of Stone, was jailed for eight years and Joshua Collard, 30, of Stafford, for 11 years.

-Both were found guilty of causing or allowing the death of a child, causing or allowing serious physical harm to a child, and two counts of causing unnecessary suffering to a child through assault, ill-treatment, neglect or abandonment.
+Both were found guilty of causing or allowing the death of a child, causing or allowing serious physical harm to a child and two counts of causing unnecessary suffering to a child through assault, ill-treatment, neglect or abandonment.

+Ava Mae died in hospital a few days after going into cardiac arrest at the family home in Stone, Staffordshire.

+She was severely underweight and a post-mortem examination found she had 28 fractures to her ribs, as well as her collarbone and femur.

+"If you did not cause them, you must have known who did.

+"You knew Joshua Collard was ill-tempered and had assaulted you, but you repeatedly lied to social services and the police," he said.

-At their sentencing hearing earlier, the defendants were told they would each spend half of their sentences in prison before being eligible for parole.
+The parents were told they would each spend half of their sentences in prison before being eligible for parole.

+Peter Grice, of the CPS, said: "Ava Mae did not die a natural death and suffered such heinous injuries over time including repeated exposure to cannabis.

+"[They] should have loved and nurtured their baby and neither of them took steps to protect her."

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk